amansinha/testpilot/README.md

 Depending on your Linux distro this should already be preinstalled.
 This dependency is due to the requirements of CARLA 0.9.9 rather than any aspect of TestPilot.

 ## SNPE
-1. Create a Qualcomm developer at https://myaccount.qualcomm.com/signup?target=https%3A%2F%2Fdeveloper.qualcomm.com
+1. Create a Qualcomm developer account at https://myaccount.qualcomm.com/signup?target=https%3A%2F%2Fdeveloper.qualcomm.com
 2. Download SNPE version 1.25.1.310 from: https://developer.qualcomm.com/download/qualcomm-neural-processing-sdk-ai-v1251?referrer=node/34505
 3. Unzip the download `snpe-1.25.1.zip` into `testpilot/testpilot0.5`